signalfx/splunk-otel-python/README.md

 This package exports spans in Jaeger Thrift format over HTTP and supports exporting to the SignalFx Smart Agent, OpenTelemetry collector and directly to SignalFx ingest API.
-You can use `SPLUNK_TRACE_EXPORTER_URL` environment variable to specify an export URL.
+You can use `OTEL_EXPORTER_JAEGER_ENDPOINT` environment variable to specify an export endpoint.
 The value must be a full URL including scheme and path.

 ### Smart Agent